Add skills to collect data in Dynamics 365 Connected Spaces Preview

 Line is too high and doesn't cover the entirety of the door.

-Examples of Queue management skill zones that aren't well-shaped
+Examples of Queue skill zones that aren't well-shaped

-The following examples show poorly defined Queue management skill zones.
+The following examples show poorly defined Queue skill zones.

 Queue defined is too thin.